GIScience/gis-training-resource-center/content/Module_2/en_qgis_basemap.md

 name: en_30.30.2_plugin_installation_experimental_checkbox
 width 400 px
 ---
-Plugin Manager settings to show experimental plugins
+Plugin Manager settings to show experimental plugins.
 :::

 ::::

 To add a basemap from the QuickMapServices plugin:

-1. In the main menu in the top bar of your screen, navigate to `Web` > `QuickMapServices`
+1. In the main menu in the top bar of your screen, navigate to `Web` → `QuickMapServices`.
 2. Click on `Search QMS`.
 A new panel will open, most likely at the bottom right.
 3. Here, you can search for a basemap of your choice.
 For example, Bing Aerial, different versions of OpenStreetMap, Sentinel-2 satellite imagery.